alexhkurz/alexhkurz.github.io/notes/books.md

   - Martha Nussbaum (2011) **Creating Capabilities - The Human Development Approach**.
   - Martha Nussbaum (2018) **The Monarchy of Fear - A Philosopher Looks at Our Political Crisis**.
 - Technology:
-  - Cory Doctorow (2023) **The Internet Con: How to Seize the Means of Computation** An uptodate account on how Big Tech created monopolies and the importance of interoperability.
   - Yochai Benkler (2011) **The Penguin and the Leviathan: How Cooperation Triumphs over Self-Interest**.
 How does economic theory explain the success of open source software?
   - Schweik and English (2012) **Internet Success - A Study of Open-Source Software Commons**.
   - Matthew Jackson (2019) **The Human Network: How Your Social Position Determines Your Power, Beliefs, and Behaviors**.